Contents

 The Full Guide to Data Augmentation in Computer Vision

-Perhaps the most common modeling point-of-failure faced by machine learning practitioners is the problem of overfitting.
-This happens when our models memorize our model training examples but fail to generalize predictions to unseen images.
+One of the most common modeling point-of-failure faced by machine learning practitioners is the problem of overfitting.
+This happens when models memorize model training examples but fail to generalize predictions to unseen images.
 Overfitting is especially pertinent in computer vision where we deal with high-dimensional image inputs and large, over-parameterized deep networks.
-There are many modern modeling techniques to deal with this problem including dropout-based methods, label smoothing, or architectures that reduce the number of parameters needed while still maintaining the power to fit complex data.
-But one of the most effective places to combat overfitting is the data itself.

-Wait, What Is Data Augmentation?
+What Is Data Augmentation?

 Data augmentation is generating new training examples from existing ones through various transformations.
 It is a very effective regularization tool and is used by experts in virtually all CV problems and models.
 Data augmentation can increase the size of just about any image training set by 10x, 100x or even infinitely, in a very easy and efficient way.
 Mathematically speaking: